-The “uncanny”, as described by Freud, is the experience of something very familiar, yet simultaneously strange and terrifying.
-The term “uncanny valley” was used by a Japanese roboticist Masahiro Mori to describe machines that are almost human-like but not quite, thus perceived as creepy and disturbing.
-Nowadays, sophisticated systems are able to think for themselves and learn from their mistakes making them increasingly humanoid and, therefore, uncanny.
+The “uncanny”, as described by Freud, is the experience of something very familiar yet simultaneously strange and terrifying.
+The Japanese roboticist Masahiro Mori used the term “uncanny valley” to describe machines that are almost human-like but not quite, thus perceived as creepy and disturbing.
+Nowadays, sophisticated systems can think for themselves and learn from their mistakes, making them increasingly humanoid and uncanny.

-The exhibition brings to attention our dynamic relationship with AI, and the need to cultivate new attitudes and awareness that incorporate the machines which are playing an increasingly bigger role in our world.
-As AI becomes involved in almost all aspects of our lives, from social interactions to political views and financial transactions, it inevitably influences our perception of the world and the choices we make.
-Apprehensions then arise about the possibility of manipulation of AI algorithms which could lead to malicious use of personal information.
+The exhibition brings to attention our dynamic relationship with AI and the need to cultivate new attitudes and awareness that incorporate machines playing an increasingly bigger role in our world.
+As AI becomes involved in almost all aspects of our lives, from social interactions to political views and financial transactions, it inevitably influences our perception of the world and our choices.
+Apprehensions then arise about the possibility of manipulating AI algorithms which could lead to the malicious use of personal information.
 Who would bear the responsibility in that case?

 UNCANNY VALUES explores different perspectives, values and problems in the relationship of our culture and the ever-changing technology and questions how we can ensure that it develops in a socially, economically, and environmentally viable way in the future.